 However, with proper security measures, your stored files can be just as safe in the cloud as they are on your laptop — if not safer.
 In this article we’ll talk a little about the most common ways cloud services protect your data.

 With cloud storage, you don’t have to worry about the physical security of your data: even if your laptop or tablet gets stolen, you won’t have lost your documents and images.
 Most cloud storage breaches were actually facilitated by users who gave away their passwords, often as the victims of phishing.
+If this is a particular worry of yours, we recommend our guide on setting up a strong password.

 Your introduction to the world of cloud storage is likely to be through the services of Dropbox, Google Drive or OneDrive.
 These services are backed by big corporations that can offer storage space free of charge.